gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 ## <a id="configuring-embedded-services"></a>Configuring Embedded Services

-[vmware-gemfire-short-name] provides the ability to start many different embedded services that are required by an application, depending on the use case.
+GemFire provides the ability to start many different embedded services that are required by an application, depending on the use case.

 ### <a id="configuring-an-embedded-locator"></a>Configuring an Embedded Locator

-[vmware-gemfire-short-name] Locators are used by clients to connect to and find servers in a cluster.
+GemFire Locators are used by clients to connect to and find servers in a cluster.
 Additionally, new members joining an existing cluster use Locators to find their peers.

-It is often convenient for application developers as they are developing their Spring Boot and [spring-data-gemfire-name] applications to startup up a small cluster of two or three [vmware-gemfire-short-name] servers.
+It is often convenient for application developers as they are developing their Spring Boot and Spring Data for VMware GemFire applications to startup up a small cluster of two or three GemFire servers.
 Rather than starting a separate Locator process, you can annotate your Spring Boot `@CacheServerApplication` class with `@EnableLocator`, as follows:

-**Spring, [vmware-gemfire-short-name] `CacheServer` application running an embedded Locator**
+**Spring, GemFire `CacheServer` application running an embedded Locator**

 ```highlight
 @SpringBootApplication